Cucurbita moschata

-Cucurbita moschata is a species originating in either Central America or northern South America.
-It includes cultivars known as squash or pumpkin.
-C. moschata cultivars are generally more tolerant of hot, humid weather than cultivars of C. maxima or C. pepo.
-They also generally display a greater resistance to disease and insects, especially to the squash vine borer.
-Commercially made pumpkin pie mix is most often made from varieties of C. moschata.
-The ancestral species of the genus Cucurbita were present in the Americas before the arrival of humans.
-Evolutionarily speaking the genus is relatively recent in origin as no species within the genus is genetically isolated from all the other species.
-C. moschata acts as the genetic bridge within the genus and is closest to the genus' progenitor.
+Cucurbita moschata is a species originating in the tropical Americas which is cultivated for edible flesh, flowers, greens, and seeds.
+It includes cultivars known in English as squash or pumpkin.
+Cultivars of C. moschata are generally more tolerant of hot, humid weather than squash of other domesticated species.
+C. moschata also exhibit a greater resistance to certain disease and insects, notably including to the squash vine borer.
+Commercially-made pumpkin pie mix is most often made from varieties of C. moschata.